What is Aztec (AZTEC)?

 TLDR

-2. Core Token Utilities – The AZTEC token is used for staking to secure the network, participating in governance votes, and paying for transaction fees.
+2. Native Token Utility: The AZTEC token is used for staking to secure the network, participating in governance, and can be used to pay transaction fees.

 Deep Dive